jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 3. Run some DB Queries:
     ArangoDB uses AQL as it's query syntax language.
 It likely is new to you so we have provides some basic explanations:
-    For a the most basic query below *x* is a object variable with each key field in a record populated as a child object.
+    For the most basic query below *x* is a object variable with each key field in a record populated as a child object.

     for *x* in *collection* return *x*